Joseline Peña-Melnyk: Maryland House of Delegates

-Peña-Melnyk has been a member of the House Health and Government Operations Committee since she assumed office in 2007.
-She has served on the Public Health and Long Term Care, Government Operations & Long Term Care, Insurance and Pharmaceuticals, and Public Health and Minority Health Disparities subcommittees.
-In 2022, she was appointed Chair of the Health and Government Operations Committee, becoming the highest-ranking Latino in the history of the General Assembly.
+Peña-Melnyk was a member of the House Health and Government Operations Committee from 2007 to 2025.
+She served on the Public Health and Long Term Care, Government Operations & Long Term Care, Insurance and Pharmaceuticals, and Public Health and Minority Health Disparities subcommittees.
+In 2022, she was appointed Chair of the Health and Government Operations Committee, becoming the highest-ranking Latina in the history of the General Assembly.

 Peña-Melnyk is also a member of the Legislative Black Caucus of Maryland and the Women Legislators of Maryland.
 She is also a founding member of the Maryland Legislative Latino Caucus and served as its first chairperson.
 In October 2019, Peña-Melnyk, who is Black and Latina, criticized a proposed plan that would require members of both the Legislative Black Caucus and the Legislative Latino Caucus to choose between being a member of either caucus.
 Following her criticism, the plan was withdrawn for consideration.

+Peña-Melnyk was a delegate to the 2012, 2020, and 2024 Democratic National Conventions.
+She was also a member of the electoral college in the 2012 election, casting her vote for Barack Obama in a ceremony at the Maryland State House.

-In 2019, Peña-Melnyk motioned during a meeting of members of the House of Delegates Democratic Caucus to nominate Adrienne A. Jones as the Speaker of the Maryland House of Delegates, a position to which she was eventually elected in May 2019.
+In 2019, Peña-Melnyk motioned during a meeting of members of the House of Delegates Democratic Caucus to nominate Adrienne A. Jones as the Speaker of the Maryland House of Delegates, a position to which Jones was eventually elected in May 2019.

-Peña-Melnyk was a delegate to the 2024 Democratic National Convention, pledged to Kamala Harris.
+During her tenure as county executive, Peña-Melnyk was one of several Latino officials to criticize Prince George's County Executive Angela Alsobrooks for not appointing a single person of Hispanic descent to her 39-member cabinet, despite Latinos making up 21.2% of the county's population.
+During the Democratic primary of the 2024 United States Senate election in Maryland, she declined to endorse Alsobrooks, instead endorsing and appearing in ads for U.S. Representative David Trone.
+After Trone was defeated by Alsobrooks in the May 2024 Democratic primary, Peña-Melnyk endorsed Alsobrooks in the general election.

-2016 U.S. House of Representatives campaign
+2016 congressional campaign

 On March 14, 2015, Peña-Melnyk announced that she would run for the United States House of Representatives in Maryland's 4th congressional district, seeking to succeed U.S. Representative Donna F. Edwards, who unsuccessfully ran for United States Senate in 2016.
 Her platform included raising the federal minimum wage and reducing college loan interest rates.

-During the primary, she received endorsements from Democracy for America, EMILY's List, Sierra Club, the Congressional Progressive Caucus, and Latino Victory Fund.

-Peña-Melnyk was defeated in the Democratic primary by former Lieutenant Governor of Maryland Anthony Brown, receiving 19.0 percent of the vote.
+During the Democratic primary, she received endorsements from Democracy for America, EMILY's List, Sierra Club, the Congressional Progressive Caucus, and Latino Victory Fund.
+If elected, she would have been the first Dominican American in Congress.
+Peña-Melnyk was defeated in the Democratic primary by former Lieutenant Governor of Maryland Anthony Brown, placing third with 19.0 percent of the vote.